-A defect in any business arrangement, including Acreage (if the Acreage Arrangement is completed), may arise to defeat or impair our claim to such transaction, which may have a material adverse effect on us.
+A defect in any business arrangement, including Acreage (if the Acreage Arrangement is completed) and Wana (if the acquisition of Wana is completed), may arise to defeat or impair our claim to such transaction, which may have a material adverse effect on us.
 It is possible that material changes could occur that may adversely affect management's estimate of the recoverable amount for any agreement we enter into.
 Impairment estimates, based on applicable key assumptions and sensitivity analysis, will be based on management's best knowledge of the amounts, events or actions at such time, and the actual future outcomes may differ from any estimates that are provided by us.
 Any impairment charges on our carrying value of business arrangements could have a material adverse effect on us.